Vict0r-Git/DevOps-group3/use-cases/use-case-24.md

 ## MAIN SUCCESS SCENARIO
 1. The request from analyst is received
-2. The lists of population of the world from the database are fetched
+2. The lists of people living in the cities and people not living in cities in each reagion from the database are fetched
 3. All fetched data are sorted.
 4. The data is displayed to the analyst

 ## SCHEDULE
 Due Date: 2/2/2024